-- Beginning Aug 1, 2016: Anyone wanting to submit an application (student, faculty, staff) is required to complete a simple online training program provided by the National Institutes of Health (https://phrp.nihtraining.com/users/login.php).
+- Beginning Aug 1, 2016: Anyone wanting to submit an application (student and their faculty sponsor, faculty, staff) is required to complete a simple online training program provided by the National Institutes of Health (https://phrp.nihtraining.com/users/login.php).
 Once finished, the final certificate can be emailed to the IRB for documentation.
 Researchers should also save an electronic copy for their own records.

 - Please read our non-compliance policy.
 The IRB cannot approve projects submitted after the fact.
 Review and approval prior to contact with human subjects is necessary to insure compliance with federally defined criteria for ethical treatment of human subjects.